microsoft/vscode-docs/docs/remote/containers.md

 See [Docker Desktop for Windows tips](/docs/remote/troubleshooting.md#docker-desktop-for-windows-tips) for information on workarounds to common Docker for Windows issues.

-### I am seeing "W: Failed to fetch http://deb.debian.org/debian/dists/jessie-updates/InRelease" when building a Dockerfile
+### I am seeing "W: Failed to fetch ..." when building a Dockerfile

-You may be hitting known Docker issue with Debian 8 (Jessie).
+If you see "W: Failed to fetch http://deb.debian.org/debian/dists/jessie-updates/InRelease" when building a Dockerfile, you may be hitting a known Docker issue with Debian 8 (Jessie).
 See [here for a workaround](/docs/remote/troubleshooting.md#resolving-dockerfile-build-failures-for-images-using-debian-8).

 ### I'm seeing an error about a missing library or dependency